Bee House Dripper Review: Should You Get This Pour Over Coffee Maker?

 You want a versatile coffee maker – Pour over coffee is great, but you’re looking for something that can do more.
 IF you want a brewer that can make immersion and cold drip aside from pour over coffee, then the Gina coffee maker is worth looking at.

 You’re sick and tired of paper filter waste – If you’re trying to do away with one-time use products like paper coffee filters, you will love the Hario Woodneck brewer, which uses a unique cloth filter.
-Not only does it limit waste, it gives the coffee a greater depth of flavor.
+Not only does it limit waste, it gives the coffee a greater depth of flavour.
 Just keep in mind that cloth filters require special upkeep.

 With many brewers, pour over coffee can become a tiring exercise in patience, but the Bee House Pour Over Ceramic Coffee Dripper is one of the few exceptions.